| Jane Ingram AllenMade In Taiwan

 paper, including the plant that is the Chiayi city flower.
 Most of these

+we will be using the bark rather than the leaves.
 After picking the plants, we also enjoyed an excellent lunch at a restaurant

 on a fishing pond.
 The restaurant was located outside the city and